2. User interfaces

 - estimate distribution statistics on tiers;

-- create new tiers with the filter systems, either the
+- create new tiers with the filter systems: either the simple or the relation filter.
+Click here for details on how to request your annotated data

-It allows to annotate manually and to view files in a timeline.
+It allows annotating manually and viewing files in a timeline.
 The

 features video

-is required to play a video file and the feature
+must be enabled to play a video file and the

-The convert page allows to export the checked annotated files of the workspace in any of the supported file format.
+The convert page allows exporting the checked annotated files of the workspace in any of the supported file format.

 The displayed table indicates all the format capabilities, including: